 AT A GLANCE

-Type of SCHOOL: Dutch University of Applied Sciences which provides Higher Education and research (for Undergraduates).
-50 Bachelor programmes of which 2 in English and numerous Exchange programmes.
+Type of SCHOOL: Dutch University of Applied Sciences that provides higher education and research for undergraduates

-Size of Campus: 37 square miles ( in Dutch 200 by 300 meters).
-Large Campus with 9 Educational Buildings each with their own theme (T is for Technical, B is for Business).
-In addition numerous sports facilities with 3 swimming pools, fitness area, climbing wall, and judo rooms.
+Size of Campus: 37 square miles (in Dutch, 200 by 300 meters); large campus with nine Educational Buildings, each with its own theme (T is for Technical, B is for Business); numerous sports facilities with three swimming pools, a fitness area, a climbing wall, and judo rooms

-Colleges, programs, and degrees: Over 50 Bachelor programs of which 2 fully in English (International Business).
-1 Honours college programme with the Bachelor Global Project and Change Management
+Colleges, programs, and degrees: Over 50 bachelor’s programs, of which two are fully in English (International Business), plus numerous exchange programs; an honours college program with the Bachelor of Global Project and Change Management